Kevin Silva: Club career

 He spent the 2017 season with FC Golden State Force, making one appearance.

 In July 2018 he signed for Scottish club Hearts.
 He moved on loan to Raith Rovers in September 2018, until January 14, 2019.

 In May 2019, he signed on loan for Toronto FC II, and joined the club permanently in January 2020.
 He signed with the Toronto FC first team on July 3, 2020.
 In June he returned to Toronto II on loan.
 At the end of the 2021 season, the club declined his option for 2022.

 On February 21, 2022, Silva signed with USL Championship side Pittsburgh Riverhounds.
+He was not part of the Riverhounds 2023 roster.

 International career

 Silva has represented the United States at youth international level.